rfxcom/node-rfxcom/README.md

 "rfyremoteslist"
 -------------
 Emitted in response to the Rfy command `listRemotes()` - this queries the RFXtrx433E for the list of currently stored simulated RFY remote controls.
-The list is passed an array, which may be of zero length, of objects describing each simulated remote control:
+The list is given as an array, which may be of zero length, of objects describing each simulated remote control:
 * remoteNumber: index number of this entry in the RFXtrx433E's internal list
 * remoteType: "RFY" or "ASA",